uzh-rpg/rpg_event_representation_learning/README.md

     tensorboard --log_dir log/temp

+Training and validation losses as well as classification accuracies are plotted.
+In addition, the learnt representations are visualized.
 The training and validation curves should look something like this:
 ![alt_text](resources/tb.png)

 ## Testing